zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Silvia asks, “What if we can’t?” meaning what if we  cannot remaster the audio to make it sound better.
 Young says, “Worse comes to w orst?
 We’ll use captions.”
 The expression “worse (worse) comes to worst (worst )” is used to mean or describe a bad situation that gets even worse, that  becomes as bad as possible.
 Young says in the worst situation, “We’ll use capti ons” (captions).
 “Captions” are when you have the words to what you are watching on  the screen.

-Captions are used in television and sometimes in mo vies when a person is difficult to understand, and so you put the words o f what that person is saying on the bottom of the screen so that you can read them as well as listen to them.
+Captions are used in television and sometimes in mo vies when a person is difficult to understand, and so you put the words of what that person is saying on the bottom of the screen so that you can read them as well as listen to them.
 Watching programs, television shows, that are “capt ioned” in the language of the show – that is, not translated, but actually the sa me words that are being spoken by the person on the show or in the movie – is actu ally a very good way of improving your English.
 There’s some good scientifi c research about that.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]